Cricut Maker FAQs

 5. Is the Cricut Explore being discontinued?

 No!
 This has been one of the biggest concerns that I have heard from users.
 They love their Explore, it suits all of their needs, they aren’t ready to upgrade, and they are concerned about their machines becoming obsolete.
-But think of the Cricut Maker and the Cricut Explore like two seperate families of products.
+But think of the Cricut Maker and the Cricut Explore like two separate families of products.
 The iPad has the iPad Mini, iPad Air, and iPad Pro.
 All have different capabilities and serve different segments of iPad users.
 The Cricut Maker and Explore models are much the same.
 Some people don’t need, or want, as much machine as the Maker is capable of, and others want to know their limits are endless.
 And that’s ok!
 Cricut will still continue to support both products lines and make their customers experience the best it can be.

 6. Are the tools and blades interchangable for the Maker and Explore?